Introduction

 I hear the quota rumor a lot.
 It isn’t true, but this doesn’t mean that students who want to disclose their disability should be discouraged from doing so.

-*Read Step 5 of my book to see what admissions deans said about disability disclosure in the admissions process and these posts for bonus content from the book on this topic.
+*Read Step 6 of my book to see what admissions deans said about disability disclosure in the admissions process and these posts, videos, and podcasts for to learn more about the admissions process.

 Myth #4 – Students should not disclose their disability in their college application because it puts them at a disadvantage